Joshua Smith - Journalist

 About Me

-NCTJ-accredited journalism degree at bachelor’s level with expert knowledge of media laws and ethics.
+First-Class Journalism Degree at bachelor’s level with expert knowledge of media laws and ethics.

-• A news, features, and sportswriter, with experience in interviewing, copywriting, and meticulous sub-editing.
+• A news, features, and sports writer, with experience in interviewing, copywriting, and meticulous sub-editing.

 • Engaged with a diverse range of sources, including leading politicians like Sir Ed Davey, local councillors, scientists, volunteers, community figures, and ordinary citizens.